Our staff are trained to meet the needs of all our visitors. If you have any further questions about Access at the Museum, call 020 8983 5200.

 Wheelchair users and visitors with mobility difficulties

 The Museum is wheelchair accessible and wheelchairs are available from the Information Desk.
 Seating is available throughout.
-Accessible toilets are located at the front and rear of the Museum, on the Lower Ground Floor.
+Accessible toilets (including one fitted with a Radar lock) are located at the front and rear of the Museum, on the Lower Ground Floor.
 The rear lift can be accessed via the car park at the back of the Museum by prior arrangement.

 Parking in the car park at the back of the Museum is available to those with specific access needs.
 To book a space in advance, call 020 8983 5230.